Chapter Sixty One

 Hoover Alabama is a suburb of Birmingham, not small, population eighty thousand.
 Big mall, all the burb accoutrements, cookie cutter food joints, cookie cutter houses, cookie cutter groceries, cookie cutter gas stations, cookie cutter people.
 Football on Friday,

-Home Depot on Saturday,
+Home Depot on Saturday, church on Sunday.

 America the Same.

 “Man, how can you tell if you’re even in the right neighborhood?
 They all look alike.
 Chipotle Grill, didn’t we just pass a Chipotle Grill?
 I think that’s the third Applebee’s.”